-The District is a corporate body for public purposes created under Title 70 of the Oklahoma Statutes and accordingly is a separate entity for operating and financial reporting purposes.
-The District is part of the public school system of Oklahoma under the general direction and control of the State Board of Education and is financially dependent on State of Oklahoma support.
-The general operating authority for the public school system is the Oklahoma School Code contained in Title 70, Oklahoma Statutes.
+Although the District is a not-for-profit entity that would normally follow the presentation requirements of the Financial Accounting Standard Board (FASB) Accounting Standards Codification (ASC) No. 958-205, the District is considered a quasi-governmental entity subject to the reporting requirements of the Oklahoma State Department of Education.
+Therefore, the District is part of the public school system of Oklahoma under the general direction and control of the State Board of Education and is financially dependent on the State of Oklahoma's support.
+The general operating authority for the public school system is the Oklahoma School Code contained in Title 70, Oklahoma Statutes and the Oklahoma Charter Schools Act.